 (Photo from be.convdocs.org)

-There is also the Red Bridge across the Polota River in Polotsk, it was so named in memory of the brutal battle of 1812 between the French and Russian troops.
+Another attraction of Polotsk is the Red Bridge across the Polota River.
+It was named so in memory of the brutal battle of 1812 between the French and Russian troops.
 Since it was the only bridge across the river, its wooden flooring was soaked in blood.

-And already in 1975 in this place a reinforced concrete bridge was built, the former decor elements were recreated and a commemorative plaque was erected: “Through this bridge, Russian troops under the command of General Wittgenstein and the detachment of the Petersburg militia after fierce battles 6-8/19-21/October 1812.
-Entered the city and freed it from the enemy, thereby beginning the expulsion of Napoleonic troops from the Belarusian land.
+In 1975, a reinforced concrete bridge was built in this place, with the recreated former decor elements and a commemorative plaque saying: “Through this bridge, Russian troops under the command of General Wittgenstein and the detachment of the Petersburg militia after fierce battles 6-8/19-21/October 1812 entered the city and freed it from the enemy, thereby beginning the expulsion of Napoleonic troops from the Belarusian land.
 Since that time, in memory of the dead and spilled blood, this bridge began to be called “Red”.

-It was our overview of attractions of Polotsk and other interesting places to visit and things to do.
-Hopefully, you would like to visit now this ancient city, at least because it is the center of Europe.
-Read about some other interesting places to visit in the region: Vitebsk or the Braslav Lakes National Park.
+It was our overview of attractions of Polotsk and other interesting places to visit in the city.
+Hopefully, now you would like to visit this ancient city, at least because it is the center of Europe.
+Read about other interesting places to visit in the region: Vitebsk or the Braslav Lakes National Park.
 Have a great trip!

 Below you can see a map of the most interesting attractions of Polotsk: